Motorsports Safety and Medical Services

 Chase Truck Medic

-A Phoenix, AZ native, Kris Johnson began his career working fire/safety working fire/safety at Phoenix International Raceway in 1998.
+A Phoenix, AZ native, Kris Johnson began his career working fire/safety at Phoenix International Raceway in 1998.
 To this day, he continues to support EMS professionals at the raceway while also working in local Fire and EMS, which he has done for nearly 25 years.
-Kris is now a field training officer, lead paramedic for the AMR base in Mariposa County and has been on the AMR Safety Team since its inception.
+Kris is now a field training officer, lead paramedic for AMR Mariposa County and has been on the AMR Safety Team since its inception.

 Mathew Stokes